 Best Practices for Using Permissions

 Your entire objective when using permissions should be to operate on a policy of least privilege, where users only have access to the files and folders they need to do their job.
 To help achieve this, there are a number of things you can do:

 - Don’t assign permissions to user accounts: Permissions should be assigned only to groups in order to simplify the management of access to shared resources.
 If an employee in your organization changes roles and requires a new set of permissions, you can simply remove them and add them to the most appropriate groups.

-- Group objects together depending on security requirements: If there are a load of folders that apply to one particular department in the organization, group them into a parent folder and share that parent folder.
-This will save you having to go through and share each folder individually.
+- Group objects together depending on security requirements: If there is a load of folders that apply to one particular department in the organization, group them into a parent folder and share that parent folder.
+This will save you from having to go through and share each folder individually.

 If you find working with two separate sets of permissions too difficult to manage, you are probably better off using only NTFS permissions, as the added granularity will provide more flexibility and thus better security.
 Not only that, but NTFS permissions can be applied whether the resource is accessed locally or over the network.
 To use NTFS permissions by default, simply change the Share permissions for the folder to “Full Control.”
 That way, any changes you make to NTFS permissions will override the Share permissions.

 If you want to get the NTFS permissions reports using PowerShell, please check this article.